ehab180hb/tessel2framework/README.md

 ## First run

-1. Make sure your Tessel 2 device is properly conneted to your computer.
+1. Make sure your Tessel 2 device is properly connected to your computer.
-2. Run `yarn` to install the dependancies.
+2. Run `yarn` to install the dependencies.
 3. Run `yarn start` to transpile the code from Typescript to Javascript and run the firmware the device.
 4. Run `yarn start:prod` when you're ready to flash the firmware into the device.